nanosoftonline/express-tdd/readme.md

 * No input validation
 * All errors are caught and returned the same way with no mapping of error to predictable status codes and messages
-* All functionality is stored in Can we easily add functionality without bloating the router handler.
+* All functionality is kept in the route handler.
-* Can we easily test tests for our code
+* No tests
-* Can we easily change the data source from Postgres to let's say MongoDB
+* Every route handler will need to be touched to change the data source from Postgres to let's say MongoDB

-Well let's look at whats going on here.
-Take the **PUT** endpoint.
-This endpoint allows us to update a specific customers details.
-The inputs "id" and "body" are passed directly without any extraction, or validation to the update logic via a specialized database model.
-The result of the update function is returned by the response.
-The Customer model therefore provides a direct definition of what needs to come in and go out of the request handler.

-In the light of this tightly coupled functionality we should ask some questions

-* How would we test
-* How would we decompose logic as the application grows
-* How would we add validations for inputs
-* How would we add functionality
-* How would we handle errors

-We can do better

-Ok let's look at what
+Ok let's look at how can fix input validation first

-* We need a way to elegantly handle errors and mapping those errors to response codes / messages
-* We need a way of validating the input of all requests
-* We need a way of creating a use case for holding small pieces of logic
-* We need a way code repository to do database functionality, like create, read, update and delete operations
-* we need a way to change the data source without affecting all the above

-Ok so where do we start.
-Let's have a look at what we have at the moment and try to improve on it.

-## Validation
+## Input Validation

+Validation is a big topic to discuss and we won't be doing that here, however we should look for a good validation library to do the heavy lifting for use.

+A good and mature and well starred module is [validator.js](https://github.com/validatorjs/validator.js).
+Check it out.
+Simple to complex string validations can be done using this library.

 Let's see if we can add code to validate the input.
 We can use a framework like joi to do validation.
 Let's have a look at the PUT request again and see how we can incorporate input validation.